napari/cookiecutter-napari-plugin/README.md

 ## License

-Distributed under the terms of the [MIT license], cookiecutter napari plugin is free and open source software.
+Distributed under the terms of the [BSD-3] license, cookiecutter napari plugin is free and open source software.

   [napari organization]: https://github.com/napari/